Staninna/captcha/README.md

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+For more details, please read the [LICENSE](LICENSE) file.